Be a Visionary! Machine Vision Systems to Transform Production

-Location tracking also allows for the prediction of future motion changes, we can program the process equipment to react to appropriately should this occur.
+Location tracking also allows for the prediction of future motion changes.
+We can program the process equipment to react appropriately should this occur.

-When products do not meet the standard set, the qualifty of the product decreases.
+When products do not meet the standard set, the quality of the product decreases.

-Defect detection is an ideal solution for those looking to detect anonomlies in their product and remove them from the process line.
+Defect detection is an ideal solution for those looking to detect anomalies in their product and remove them from the process line.

 Defects such as size, colour variation, unwanted marks or scratches can be detected.

 A vision system that can detect when an item is out of specification can be a vital comopnent to your inspection process.